AeroMAPS/AeroMAPS/docs/books/documentation_impacts.md

 # Impact modeling and sustainability assessment

-After defining the evolution of air transport via dedicated models, specific models allow to evaluate the associated impacts, but also to compare them with limits via a sustainability assessment in a last step.
+After defining the evolution of air transport via dedicated models, specific models evaluate the associated impacts, and then compare them with limits via a sustainability assessment.

 ## Impact modeling